Persistent Memory I/O Primitives: Introduction

 \item We introduce an algorithm for persisting small data chunks (transactional log entries) that reduces the latency by $2\times$ compared to state-of-the-art algorithms.

 \item We investigate different algorithms for persisting large data chunks (database pages) in a failure atomic fashion to PMem.
-By combining a copy on write method with temporary delta files, we achieve significant speedups. \end{itemize}
+By combining a copy-on-write method with temporary delta files, we achieve significant speedups. \end{itemize}